Lütfen Tatoeba'da cümleyi cümle için çevirin.

 - I've decided to write 20 sentences on Tatoeba every day.

-- The judge sentenced Tom to six months in jail.
+- The judge sentenced Tom to three years in prison.

 Yargı ve hüküm farklı şeylerdir.